Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 Faculty, classified staff, administrators, and students participate in the process of evaluating our performance in light of the Commission’s standards as well as our own stated goals.
 Our comprehensive report, which sums up the findings of our research and discussions, will be an accurate reflection of our strengths as well as our challenges as an institution.
 We welcome your participation and feedback.
 Contact us at LAVCaccreditation@lavc.edu if you would like to be involved.

-The college worked on its most recent comprehensive self evaluation from spring 2011 to spring 2013.
-Over 100 faculty, staff, administrators, and students participated in 10 working committees to evaluate how well we were meeting ACCJC standards.
-Aware of ways we could improve, the committees selected five Actionable Improvement Plans, which the college has been implementing.
-In March 2013, an evaluation team of peer reviewers visited LAVC, conducting interviews and reviewing our self evaluation report and evidence.
-The team issued recommendations (several of which were issues in our self-identified improvement plans) and wrote a report for the Commission, which determined our status at its meeting in June 2013.
+The college worked on its previous comprehensive self evaluation from spring 2011 to spring 2013.
+The visiting team that came to LAVC in 2013 issued recommendations (several of which were issues in our self-identified improvement plans) and wrote a report for the Commission, which determined our status at its meeting in June 2013.

 The same process occurred six years earlier.
-In June 2007 the Commission reaffirmed our accredited status, based on the March 2007 visiting team report -- conclusions that were based on our institutional self study report and the team's visit.
-The college was asked to submit a progress report in March 2008 to demonstrate how we were addressing the team’s recommendations regarding progress toward resolving district-wide issues and another progress report in October 2008 on improvements at the college.
+In June 2007 the Commission reaffirmed our accredited status, based on the March 2007 visiting team report - conclusions that were based on our institutional self study report and the team's visit.
+The college was asked to submit a progress report in March 2008 ] to demonstrate how we were addressing the team’s recommendations regarding progress toward resolving district-wide issues and another progress report in October 2008 on improvements at the college.
 In June 2009, the ACCJC accepted the March 2009 follow-up report.
-A Midterm Report, submitted in March 2010 documented the resolution of team recommendations and gave a summary of progress on college-identified action plans for improvement.
-In June 2010, the ACCJC sent a memo accepting our midterm report.
+A Midterm Report was submitted in March 2010, documenting the resolution of team recommendations and giving a summary of progress on college-identified action plans for improvement.
+In June 2010, the ACCJC accepted our report.